 This is a great place for a day out, offering top-notch food and drinks, friendly service, and a relaxed atmosphere.

-If you have a special occasion coming up, perhaps pick up a case of the outstanding MC Cider at the shop on site.
+If you have a special occasion coming up, perhaps pick up a case of the fabulous MC Cider at the shop on-site.